ewonglab/enhancer_turnover/Neural_Network_Prediction/README.md

-### all details about Nerual network model architecture and datasets for model training, validation and testing.
+# Nerual network model architecture and datasets for model training, validation and testing

 ## Code requirement
 Model requires Python 3.6+.
 Before you start, it might be easier to create your python evironment by using "requirement.txt" file.